ryandunbar/portfolio/README.md

-Personal Portfolio

 Welcome to my personal portfolio website!
-This is a simple pdf viewer built to showcase examples of my design and projects I have worked on.
+This is a simple PDF viewer built to showcase examples of my design work.